 - Great Odds – Statistically some of the best odds for UK football.

 - Price Rush – An interesting feature that ensures you get the best odds between the sportsbook and the exchange.

 - Biggest Exchange – Liquidity wise, Betfair are the Daddy’s of the exchange world.
 So if you want to lay bets, do it here.

 5. Coral – Bet £5 + Get £20 in Free Bets

 The folks at Coral have recently gone to great efforts to turn their product into something awesome, and it really shows.
 With a new sleek design and intuitive navigation system, you can get straight to the betting market you’re looking for with minimal effort.
 And as always they offer highly competitive odds that rival all of the other UK high street bookmakers.

 Where Coral really come into their own is with their betting offers, and they consistently offer cash back specials and free bet promotions on all major sporting events – including offers for Football, Horse Racing, Golf, Cricket, Rugby and F1.
-This is, of course, on top of their £20 free bet that you can claim when signing up.
 We’re incredibly impressed with the new Coral, and we’re hoping that they keep up the good work in the years to come.

 What We Like:

 - Great All Rounder – Easy to navigate, good odds & wide range of markets.

 - Plenty Of Bonuses – Regular money back specials & free bets for existing customers.